MikeAxtell/strucVis/README.md

     -s : Strand of interest.
 Either 'plus' or 'minus'.

-    -p : Output postscript file name.
-Must end in .ps
+    -p : Output pdf file name.
+Omit the .pdf suffix, it will be added for you.

     -n : Name of locus.
-Prints name in the .ps file and on the plain text alignments.
+Prints name in the pdf file and on the plain text alignments.
 If not provided, defaults to 'Unnamed Locus'

 SWITCHES